This page provides practical advice on what to do if you're overseas and experiencing a severe weather incident, or if one approaches.

 - Travelling by land.
 You may be able to travel by car, bus or train before the severe weather arrives.
 Be aware the demand for tickets may be high.
 Get your tickets quickly.
 Strong winds and rain before an event hits can still pose a safety risk.
 Especially for smaller, lighter vehicles.

 - Travelling by foot.
 If there's a cyclone or tornado, don't try to evacuate the area by foot.
 If you're hiking or trekking in the area as it approaches, get to safety quickly.
 Find somewhere populated, with a shelter, or transport out.
 Otherwise, find somewhere safe to wait it out, away from large bodies of water.

 3. Get to safety if you stay

 - Get to an emergency shelter.
 In most cases, a local emergency shelter is the safest place to be during a cyclone.
 However, you're most at risk when you're getting to it.
 Never venture out once a cyclone has already made landfall.

 - Avoid bodies of water.
-In a cyclone, it's usually better to get further away from the shore and on higher ground.
+In a cyclone, getting further away from the shore and on higher ground is usually better.